-Trump, Polish President expected to take questions after inking defense deal
+Trump and Polish President sign new defense agreement

-Washington (CNN)President Donald Trump will welcome Polish President Andrzej Duda on Wednesday to the White House, where the two leaders are expected to take questions after inking a defense agreement that will station an additional 1,000 US troops in Poland on a rotational basis.
+Washington (CNN)President Donald Trump and Polish President Andrzej Duda inked a new defense agreement at the White House on Wednesday that will station an additional 1,000 US troops in Poland on a rotational basis

-Trump will mark the signing and Duda's visit with a rare military display: a flyover of two F-35 fighter jets above the White House that comes as Poland is taking steps to purchase new F-35s from the United States.
+Trump marked the signing and Duda's visit with a rare military display: a flyover of an F-35 fighter jet above the White House that comes as Poland is also taking steps to purchase new F-35s from the United States.

-Senior administration officials dubbed the forthcoming agreement on US troops in Poland as a "significant announcement," but refused to delve into details of the agreement.
+Trump said Poland will bear the cost of the additional US troop deployment and said it would not alter the total number of US troops fanned across Europe.
+Instead, Trump said he would rotate the additional troops out of Germany, which he has lambasted for not sufficiently increasing its defense spending.

-Polish officials said this week that the announcement is related to increasing levels of permanent troops stationed in Poland.
-And a US defense official said the two leaders will sign a joint political declaration with a broad-strokes military component that calls for about 1,000 additional US troops to go to Poland on a rotational basis.
+"Poland will provide the basing and infrastructure to support a military presence of about 1,000 American troops.
+The Polish government will build these projects at no cost to the United States.
+The Polish government will pay for this," Trump said during a Rose Garden news conference.

 There are currently around 4,000 US troops in Poland on a rotational basis.